 To visit the site please complete the form below and and we will get in touch with you.
 We recommend that you contact us at least 3 months prior to your proposed visit date.

 Safety: Please note that you will require steel-toe shoes while walking around the construction site.
 Hard hats and reflective safety vests will be provided if necessary.
-Refer to this flyer for additional information.
+Refer to this flyer and this document for additional information.
 NOTE: earthquakes do happen in Chile, you will be escorted during your visit and must follow the instructions you are given should action need to be taken due to an earthquake.

 Meals: You should plan to bring your own food if you will be on-site during meal times.
 Prior arrangements can also be made for you to eat at the summit cafeteria at a cost.